New PIETTA FRONTIER GUNFIGHTER 45LC 4.75” NICKEL – CHECKERED FAUX IVORY

 Sale

-Uberti’s rendition of Remington’s 1875 Outlaw.
-Built to compete with Colt’s famous Single Action Army.
+Uberti's rendition of Remington's 1875 Outlaw.
+Built to compete with Colt's famous Single Action Army.
 Incredibly accurate and well balanced.
-It sports a color case-hardened frame and hammer with a 7.5″ blued barrel and cylinder.
+It sports a color case-hardened frame and hammer with a 7.5" blued barrel and cylinder.
 Walnut grips are standard.
-Chambered in 45LC with a second timed cylinder in 45ACP.
+Chambered in 45LC.
 This six shot revolver was favored by notorious outlaw Frank James and Texas Ranger Bill McDonald.